Egypt's intelligence chief holds truce talks with Hamas in Gaza

 By Nidal al-Mughrabi

-GAZA, May 31 (Reuters) - Egypt's intelligence chief met Hamas leaders in Gaza on Monday in an effort to bolster a ceasefire between the Palestinian militant group and Israel and to discuss reconstruction plans following the recent hostilities, Egyptian and Palestinian officials said.
+GAZA, May 31 (Reuters) - Egypt's intelligence chief met Hamas leaders in Gaza on Monday to try to bolster a ceasefire between the Palestinian militant group and Israel and to discuss reconstruction plans following the recent hostilities, Egyptian and Palestinian officials said.

 The visit was the first by an Egyptian intelligence chief to the enclave since the early 2000s.